Losant/losant-docs/docs/workflows/data/file-read.md

+flowclass: Edge 1.0.0
-description: Learn more about reading a file in an Edge Workflow.
+description: Learn more about the Losant File: Read Node.

 # File Read